XuewenWangUGA/TRcaller/README.md

 The scripts and setting files for TRcaller paper
 ## The fastest and most accurate tandem repeat genotyping tool by far for both short and long Next Generation Sequencing reads from Illumina, PacBio and Nanopore.

+TRcaller will generated the identical results for 20 core CODIS STRs independent of which forensic sequencing kits are used.

 # TRcaller online now